Home » Blog » A Double-Edged Sword: A Legal Analysis of an Overreach and Deficiencies in The South Africa’s Constitution

 The Constitution’s dream: An Unfulfilled Promise

-The South Africa’s Constitution, in its preamble, upon its adoption, promised that South Africa belongs to all who live in it, united in their diversity.
-However, it is black against black.
-Citizens are calling for “illegal” foreigners to go back to their countries[4], as if white people when they first arrived in South Africa they were legal foreigners.
-This Constitution emphasises unity in diversity, however, if it is not black against black, then it is white against black before the eyes of the same Constitution.
+The South Africa’s Constitution, in its preamble, upon its adoption, promised to heal the divisions of the past, improve the quality of life and to afford everyone equal protection of the law.
 Additionally, it was adopted as the supreme law to establish fundamental human rights.
 In theory it did, but in practise it did not.
 There is not a single day a parent would not worry for the safety of their children, and not a single day a woman would not worry about her safety in this country where there are police officers, one could imagine the extend of fear if they are a female child.
 Crime against women and children are jaw dropping even under the establishment of these human rights.
-Most importantly it provided to recognise the injustices of the past.
-With this one would assume it refers to eradicating these injustices, one of them being racism.
-I believe if it recognised that, there would not be a place named Orania[5], and organisations like AfriForum[6] would not exist if this constitution recognises those injustices.
-This dream of the Constitution is far long from becoming true, this Constitution is still in a coma for over 30 years and still dreaming, since 1994.
+The Constitution had a dream to keep women and children safe and to restore peace in the country, however, this dream of the Constitution is far long from becoming true, this Constitution is still in a coma for over 30 years and still dreaming, since 1994.
 It still has unfulfilled promise.

 SECTION I